 Make notes: As you go through the syllabus, make quick notes.
 This will help you in revision and better understanding of concerned topics.

-Coaching classes are not compulsory: One very simple fact that every civil services aspirant should know is that if one is not mentally prepared and determined enough to understand a subject to the core, one cannot succeed even by attending coaching classes.
+Are coaching classes necessary?
+One very simple fact that every civil services aspirant should know is that if one is not mentally prepared and determined enough to understand a subject to the core, one cannot succeed even by attending coaching classes.

 Those who believe that only coaching classes can help them with useful tips for preparation can join.
 However, it is always better to study each and every subject in detail with proper understanding instead of preparing for name's sake.